commontype-standard/commontype/aots021.md

 The ClassDef table can have either of two formats: one that assigns a range of consecutive glyph indices to different classes, or one that puts groups of consecutive glyph indices into the same class.

-### XML Representation

-In many cases, we do not care to specify the format which should be used to represent a class definition, but instead would prefer the compiler to figure out the best representation.
-In that case, the classes are just listed:

-    classDefTable, any format ==

-      classDefTable |=
-        attribute format { "any" },
-        element class {
-          attribute classID { text },
-          attribute glyphs { text }
-        }*

-      standaloneClassDefTable =
-        element classDefTable { attribute id { text }, classDefTable }

-      classDefTableOffset = attribute name { text } | classDefTable

 ## Class Definition Table Format 1